tanned366/DSUC_work/README.md

 # College_Work

-Repository for College work
+Repository for DSA, Python done in college

-This will be used in semester 2 and to learn GitHub
+This will be used in semester 2 for revision and GitHub